Rektoff/RustBlock-Outpost/README.md

 - [Offchain Labs shared an update](https://x.com/OffchainLabs/status/1697232795268177987?s=20) about the launch of an official testnet for their newcome **Rust**, C, C++ smart-contract implementation for Arbitrum L2.

 - [Paradigm's R&D team released](https://x.com/gakonst/status/1671186635814473728?s=20) a new alpha version of Reth built purely in Rust.
-That is a [great contribution](https://clientdiversity.org/) towards Ethereum decentralization and performance + first [big rust dev conference](https://www.youtube.com/watch?v=aFk0WymgAo8) where they broadly introduced the audience to Foundry 2.0, Rivet, Alloy, Ruint and other Rust-related innovative tools for Ethereum.
+That is a [great contribution](https://clientdiversity.org/) towards Ethereum decentralization and performance + first [big rust dev conference](https://www.youtube.com/watch?v=aFk0WymgAo8) where they broadly introduced the audience to Foundry 2.0, Alloy, Ruint and other Rust-related innovative tools for Ethereum.

 - Funded in July with [40m$ in series A](https://www.risczero.com/news/series-a), start-up RiscZero presented [Zeth and RiscZero zkEVM](https://www.risczero.com/news/zeth-release), which built using Rust-based tools(revm, ethers, alloy).